Educational Psychology – Meaning, Nature, Importance, Scope and MCQs | Educational Psychology Notes

 What are the three core responsibilities of an educational psychologist?

 Psychology services are provided by educational psychologists at schools and at home.
 As well as helping students reach their academic goals, they assist educators in helping them succeed.
-In order to help students and workers who struggle in school or at work, educational psychologists provide emotional support.
-Additionally, they assist schools and businesses in improving student learning by developing and implementing plans.

 What do educational psychologists specialize in?